ballerina-platform/ballerina-spec/test/test-framework-spec.md

 #### Case B : Features available in function mocking

-1. Provide a replacement function body
+1. Provide a replacement function body.

     ```ballerina
     test:when(mockFunc1).call("mockFuncName");
     ```

-2. If function doesn't have a return type do nothing
+2. If the function doesn't have a return type, do nothing.

     ```ballerina
     test:when(mockFunc1).doNothing();
     ```

-3. Provide a return value
+3. Provide a return value.

     ```ballerina
     test:when(mockFunc1).thenReturn(5);
     ```

-4. Provide return value based on input
+4. Provide a return value based on the input.

     ```ballerina
     test:when(mockFunc1).withArguments(any...).thenReturn(5);
     ```

-5. If mocking should not take place, call the real function
+5. If mocking should not take place, call the real function.

     ```ballerina
     test:when(mockFunc1).callRealFunction();